Meet the team

 Jo oversees the Academy’s flagship campaign to encourage more young people to consider a career in engineering, This is Engineering, and the Ingenious public engagement with engineering grant scheme.

-She has more than ten years’ experience in communications and engagement, although, had she been inspired by effective STEM engagement, would probably have become an engineer.
+She has more than 10 years’ experience in communications and engagement, although, had she been inspired by effective STEM engagement, would probably have become an engineer.

 Lydia Fairman